prealms1993/Perilous-Realms-1993/README.md

 the application and rebuild the binary files.
 Follow the "Compiling" section below.
 Once compiled just run dmserver from the main directory (the one above lib/).
-Once started, telnet (or mud client) into the port and create a character.
+Once running, telnet (or mud client) into the port and create a character.
 Once you're in the world look at the maps and in the first town square there's an information building that has enough information to really get going!